simplesurance/baur/README.md

 Per application tasks are defined in a [TOML](https://github.com/toml-lang/toml) configuration file.
 Each task specifies:

-- a command to run,
+* a command to run,
-- which inputs (files) affect the result of the task run
+* which inputs (files) affect the result of the task run
-- and optionally outputs that are created when the command is run and where those artifacts will be uploaded to.
+* and optionally outputs that are created when the command is run and where those artifacts are uploaded to.

 When baur runs a task, it calculates a digest for the task inputs and stores it in a PostgreSQL database. \